 - Available only in the block of code in which it is declared.
 This is the smallest scope available.

 - Available to all code in the procedure in which it is declared.

 - Available to all code in the module, class, or trait in which it is declared.

-You specify the scope of an element when you declare it.
-The scope depends on these factors:
+You specify the scope of an element with its declaration.
+The scope is an effect of these decisions:

 - The position at which you declare the element – block, procedure, etc.

 - The access level of the element.

-Be careful when defining variables with the same name in different scopes, as the results can be unexpected.
+Be careful when you define variables with the same name in different scopes, because the results can be incorrect.
 See References to Declared Elements for more information.